atrn/ici/README.md

 time to make such changes (ignoring the argument about if they should be made at all :))

-The file [README](README) is the original _readme_ file from the C distribution and some of may still apply.
+The file [README.OLD](README.OLD) is the original _readme_ file from the C distribution and some of may still apply.
 I haven't checked.
 In general, other than in these _readme_ files, the ICI documentation has **not** been updated to reflect changes and additions.

 ## Building

-See [BUILDING.md](BUILDING.md) for details on how to build.
+See [doc/BUILDING.md](doc/BUILDING.md) for details on how to build.

-## License
+## Documentation

-ICI was previously distributed under a public domain license and the incorporated extension modules were either in the public domain or my work and copyright.

-This version of ICI is copyright "me" and licensed under an MIT style license to permit free use.
-The C++ conversion creates a derived work from the original public domain code but that work has signficant differences.
+**Most documentation has not updated.**

+The majority of the documentation under `doc` directory is for older versions of ICI.
+While the fundamentals of the language have not changed some details have (e.g. `struct` is now called `map`) and new functions and types are not documented.

+The fundamental issue is extracting the documentation from the FrameMaker `.fm` files and turning it into something that can be maintained.